geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-14/meeting-transcript.md

 Don't really follow that so you can purview there's three shape trackers involved.
 There's the load from global memory, the store to local memory and the store from local memory.
 And you can permute all three of those and they all kind of like mean different things.
 There are invalid permutations of them and we might want to make it more restrictive to not allow those invalid permutations.
 But like another way to think about the initial load and stores that that's a copy.
 And then you can actually do those things in any order you want.
 So you can you can like arbitrarily permute as long as you permute those two shape trackers together.
 And then for the store and the.
 The read the store to local and the load from local you can permute those two and those will determine the actual layout in the local memory.

 ##### **Ignaciosica** [[00:43:28](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=2608)]
 Yes, but I think if you later permute like the store and load from local memory there you're there are going to.
 And counter some invalid permutations that you don't encounter if you like order the access from the beginning.
-Like right now if you initialize the shape tracker from shape, I think it will initial in it like column major.
+Like right now if you initialize the ShapeTracker from shape, I think it will initial in it like column major.
 But you can like define that local layout in that stage not recurring a permutation later and that is always valid.

 ##### **Geohot** [[00:44:06](https://www.youtube.com/watch?v=7hyHb7LBF9M&t=2646)]
 And I see what you're saying.
 Yeah, I'll think about that.
 Okay, so you're saying basically to bind the layout to the to the to the memory and not to the not to the load store.